Skip to main content

 ksemende@ucsd.edu

-Semendeferi’s scientific inquiry in “what makes us human” is grounded in the comparative study of the brain.
-Her long-standing commitment to noninvasive approaches to study the brain, helped her pioneer new ways to gain insights into the neuroanatomy of great apes, our closest living relatives, compared to humans.
-More recently she begun to explore links between the phylogenetically reorganized brain regions and their implication in vulnerabilities observed in atypical human neurodevelopment.
+Semendeferi’s scientific inquiry into “what makes us human” is grounded in the comparative study of the brain.
+Her long-standing commitment to noninvasive approaches to study the brain helped her pioneer new ways to gain insights into the neuroanatomy of great apes, our closest living relatives, compared to humans.
+More recently, she has begun to explore links between the phylogenetically reorganized brain regions and their implication in vulnerabilities observed in atypical human neurodevelopment.

 Pascal Gagneux